Alabama vs. Clemson: Odds, spread, over/under - November 28

 Alabama vs. Clemson: Odds, spread, over/under and other Vegas lines - November 28

-The Clemson Tigers (5-0) will look to continue a five-game winning streak when hitting the road against the Alabama Crimson Tide (5-1) on Tuesday, November 28, 2023 at Coleman Coliseum.
+The Clemson Tigers (5-0) will attempt to build on a five-game winning run when hitting the road against the Alabama Crimson Tide (5-1) on Tuesday, November 28, 2023 at Coleman Coliseum.
 It airs at 9:30 PM ET on ESPN.

-In this article, you can see the spread and odds across multiple sportsbooks for the Alabama vs. Clemson matchup.
+You will see odds, spreads, over/unders and more across multiple sportsbooks for the Alabama vs. Clemson matchup in this article.

 Alabama vs. Clemson Game Info